 - Only sites found by the Web Server Survey will be included.
-The number of hosts found worldwide running internet web sites by the Web Server Survey is large [over 180 million in October 2008], but is not exhaustive.
+The number of hosts found worldwide running internet web sites by the Web Server Survey is large (over 1.2 billion hostnames [April 2020] ), but is not exhaustive.

 - Attributing a site to a hosting company requires that the hoster provides a reverse DNS server for the network.
 In some cases where no reverse DNS server is configured, the hoster for a site will be shown as unknown.

 - Due to Excel limits, hosting company / name server provider pairs that have below a set threshold of active sites are removed from the dataset.
 The thresholds are set per country.